I will miss my friend Steph

-Steve was rentless.
+Steph was relentless.
 The best kind of relentless.
-The kind of rentless that made sure I committed to go on a LessEverything trip to Costa Rica.
-While we were zip lining I was trying to take a picture of me while I was all geared up to send to my kids back home.
-Anna saw me trying to capture everything and offered to snap a picture for me, and the next thing I knew Steve had jumped in the picture and gave me a big ol' smooch.
+Relentless in a way that made sure I committed to going on a LessEverything trip to Costa Rica.
+While we were zip lining, I was trying to take a selfie while I was all geared up to send to my kids back home.
+Anna saw me trying to capture everything and offered to snap a picture for me, and the next thing I knew Steph jumped into the picture and gave me a big ol' smooch.

 It's a great memory.

 Last year, we talked about her transition to Steph.
-She was happy and we talked for a long time about the process, but also just caught up like we did in book club.
+She was happy, and we talked for a long time about the process, but also just caught up like we did in our book club.
 We talked about work, our families, books we'd been reading.
 It was a wonderful call.

 In a small bit of time she changed the trajectory of my life in ways, I could never have predicted before we met at LessConf in 2011.
 I'm going to miss her.